Healthy Texas Women Information for Providers

 - Visit the TMHP website for more information about the requirement and links to the certification documents.

-How do I know if an applicant I have treated is enrolled in the Texas Women's Health Program and her claim will be paid?
+How do I know if an applicant I have treated is enrolled in Healthy Texas Women and her claim will be paid?

 To verify that a woman is enrolled in the program: